-Breaking news: One man dies, another taken to hospital in water-related incident in West Bay
+Update: US tourist dies, another hospitalised in water-related incident in West Bay

-One man is dead and another rushed to hospital after a water-related incident at Cemetery Beach.
+A 64-year-old US tourist has died, while another, aged 57, remains in hospital after they encountered difficulties while snorkeling off Cemetery Beach today (4 November.)

-According to a brief statement from the RCIPS this afternoon (4 November) the two adult males, both of whom police believe are tourists, were in the water at Cemetery Beach in West Bay when they started having difficulties.
+According to the RCIPS around 4pm the two adult males, both of whom are on vacation with their families in Cayman, were snorkeling at the West Bay Road, West Bay beach when they started having difficulties swimming.

-Emergency services responded to the report and the men were subsequently taken to the George Town Hospital.
+Fire officers and police, together with members of the public, helped get the men to shore where they administered CPR.
+Both men were taken to George Town Hospital where the 64-year-old man was later pronounced dead.

-One of the males was pronounced dead at the hospital.
-Police have not released any further details or the identities of the men involved.
-The RCIPS says a further statement will be issued.
-Check back later for more on this developing story.
+The second man remains under observation, but police say his condition is not believed to be life threatening.

 Add Comment